benelot/bullet-gym/README.md

 ## Quick-start

 Some examples running out of the box can be found at the root of this repository.
 The show*.sh scripts run an agent-environment combination with a pretrained agent showing its performance on the environment.
+To train an agent from scratch, the train*.sh scripts can be run.
+They run the agent-environment combination in training-mode.
+Removing the --gui flag in the scripts turns off the GUI output and makes the training headless.

 Currently available are the following scripts: